Viewing this page on your device?

 If you suspect your child has visual perceptual delays, please seek a professional opinion.

-After making sure your child knows the names of the different shapes, partially hide a few shapes under the cloth and ask your child to name them, or to decide which one fits in each shape-sorter hole (as shown).
+Partially hide a few shapes under the cloth and ask your child to name them, or to decide which one fits in each shape-sorter hole (as shown).

-You can also make use of simple form puzzles.
 Partly cover the puzzle pieces, and ask your child to identify which piece would fit into each hole.

 They are mostly suitable for preschool and kindergarten children, depending on the ability of the child.